Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 ### Configuring FLR using app.config

-In NServiceBus version 3, this configuration was available via `MsmqTransportConfig`.
+In version 3, this configuration was available via `MsmqTransportConfig`.

-From version 4 onward the configuration for this mechanism is implemented in the `TransportConfig` section.
+In version 4 and higher the configuration for this mechanism is implemented in the `TransportConfig` section.
 For more details on `MsmqTransportConfig` and `TransportConfig` [read this article](/nservicebus/msmq/transportconfig.md).

 <!-- import configureFlrViaXml -->